-Since its inception in 1972, Hughes Hubbard’s Washington, D.C. office has remained rooted in the firm’s traditional practices — litigation, arbitration and corporate transactions — and has developed regulatory specialties typically found in sophisticated Washington practices.
+Since its inception in 1972, Hughes Hubbard’s Washington, DC, office has remained rooted in the firm’s traditional practices — litigation, arbitration and corporate transactions — and has developed regulatory specialties typically found in sophisticated Washington practices.

 Our litigators handle cases throughout the nation and coordinate multinational litigation throughout the world.
 They are highly experienced as advocates and arbitrators in domestic and international arbitration and serve in senior positions with U.S. and international arbitration organizations.
 The office also houses some of the firm’s leading practices, including international trade, anti-corruption and internal investigations, securities litigation and enforcement, antitrust, aviation finance, professional liability, global accounting regulatory matters, financial services and corporate compliance.
 Many of our partners are members of the firm’s appellate practice and frequently advise clients and colleagues on briefs submitted to the U.S. Supreme Court and other federal and state appellate courts.